-&lt;sup>15 The DHS Rule titled "Minimum Standards For Driver's Licenses And Identification Cards Acceptable By Federal Agencies For Official Purposes; Waiver For Mobile Driver's Licenses", published in the Federal Register on 25 October 2024, references the records retention requirements in Version 1.2 of the AAMVA mDL Implementation Guidelines.
+14 The DHS Rule titled "Minimum Standards For Driver's Licenses And Identification Cards Acceptable By Federal Agencies For Official Purposes; Waiver For Mobile Driver's Licenses", published in the Federal Register on 25 October 2024, references the records retention requirements in Version 1.2 of the AAMVA mDL Implementation Guidelines.
 The retention periods provided here are identical to the retention periods in Version 1.2.

-mDL record component Retention period The current copy of the MSO (or MSOs) for the mDL holder's device (or for each of the mDL holder's devices, if active on more than one device at the same time).
+mDL record component Retention period All functional data elements provisioned to an mDL.
+As long as the mDL remains valid, and for 1 year thereafter.
+All supporting data provisioned to an mDL, e.g. crypto- graphic salts for message digests within the MSO.
 30 days after an MSO was replaced or deleted, or 30 days after the expiration date of the MSO, whichever comes earlier.
+The current copy of the MSO (or MSOs) for the mDL holder's device (or for each of the mDL holder's devices, if active on more than one device at the same time).
+30 days after an MSO was replaced or deleted, or 30 days after the expiration date of the MSO, whichever comes earlier.
 Public mDL cryptographic key material by which an mDL device can uniquely be identified.
-As long as the device remains bound to both the mDL and the mDL holder, and for 1 year thereafter.
+As long as the device remains bound to both the mDL and the mDL holder, and for 1 year thereaf- ter.
 Logs of an Issuing Authority's interaction with an mDL device.
 2 years